nileshpandey3/auto_price_tracker/README.md

 # 🔍 AutoPriceTracker

-**AutoPriceTracker** is a Python CLI application that tracks prices of products from e-commerce websites (like Amazon, Walmart, etc.) and inform users if the current price is below their target value.
+**AutoPriceTracker** is a Python CLI application that tracks prices of products from amazon.com [U.S.A.
+Only] and informs users whether the current price is below their target value or not.

 ---